 prepare your abstract (or abstracts, in the case of pre-empaneled sets of papers) of 300–500 words.
 Those proposing to lead a roundtable discussion, and panel moderators, may submit 10–15 sample questions in lieu of a formal abstract, and workshop and afternoon class leaders may submit lesson plans instead of abstracts; and

-click the following button to enter our submissions system and submit your proposal.
+click the following button (which will appear if the system is open) to enter our submissions system.